MicrosoftLearning/mslearn-generative-ai/Instructions/Labs/3-azure-openai-content-filters.md

     - **Name**: A unique name of your choice.
     - **Pricing tier**: Standard S0
 3. Wait for deployment to complete.
 Then go to the deployed Azure OpenAI resource in the Azure portal.
-4. Navigate to **Keys and Endpoint** page, and save those to a text file to use later.

 ## Deploy a model